evmcnb/quartz/content/Full/Bowel cancer.md

 > [!warning] Using FIT to guide referral
-> Any patient with the following should get a FIT test.
+> Any patient with the following should get a **FIT test first**.
 If positive, they should be referred for 2WW:
 > - an abdominal mass
 > - a change in bowel habit
 > - with [[Pearls/Anaemia|iron deficiency anaemia]]